CHAOS-Community/CHAOS-API-Documentation/source/API/MCM/MetadataSchema.rst

          :auth logged_in:
          :auth Read_permission: you will get the MetadataSchemas you have permission to read
-         :param metadataSchemaGUID: the GUID of the schema to get
+         :param guid: the GUID of the schema to get
-         :type metadataSchemaGUID: optional
+         :type guid: optional
          :returns: A list of MetadataSchemas

-         If no ``metadataSchemaGUID`` is given, all MetadataSchemas which the user has rights to read are returned.
+         If no ``guid`` is given, all MetadataSchemas which the user has rights to read are returned.

          .. code-editor:: xml